View Document Text

 FVIM or the client may terminate the service agreement at any time by giving notice to the other party.
 Fees

-will be prorated through the last date services were rendered and are due upon receipt.
+will be prorated through the last date services were rendered and will be due upon receipt.
 Clients may

 terminate services within five (5) business days of signing the service agreement without penalty.